mikeobrien/mikeobrien.github.com/_posts/2013-11-9-overriding-dependencies-in-angular-tests.md

 });
 ```

 So the second `beforeEach()` and test function are wrapped by inject so that it can resolve the dependencies specified in the parameters.
 One important thing to be aware of is that `module()` cannot be called after `inject()`.
 The configuration performed in the context of `module()` is for providers using the `$provide` service.
-Configuration in the context of inject would be working with services.
+Configuration in the context of inject would be for services.
 If you want to scope provider configuration to a particular test you can use this approach:

 ```js
 describe('whatever', function() {